unsw-restech/unsw-restech.github.io/docs/software/comsol.md

 ## Comsol Batch Jobs

-COMSO is available to download on [myAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) for undergraduate and postgraduate students in Chemical and Biomedical Engineering.
+COMSOL is available to download on [myAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) for undergraduate and postgraduate students in Chemical and Biomedical Engineering.
 This will allow you to generate module files locally, and transfer them to Katana to process in a batch job.

 An example comsol batch job file is available [on our GitHub](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/comsol/comsol.pbs) (Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo) and an uncommented version is reproduced below.